Autohome Inc. (NYSE:ATHM) Stock Holdings Decreased by Nuveen Asset Management LLC

-Nuveen Asset Management LLC reduced its position in Autohome Inc. (NYSE:ATHM) by 14.5% during the 1st quarter, HoldingsChannel.com reports.
-The fund owned 56,523 shares of the information services provider’s stock after selling 9,600 shares during the quarter.
-Nuveen Asset Management LLC’s holdings in Autohome were worth $5,272,000 at the end of the most recent quarter.
+Nuveen Asset Management LLC cut its stake in shares of Autohome Inc. (NYSE:ATHM) by 14.5% during the first quarter, HoldingsChannel.com reports.
+The firm owned 56,523 shares of the information services provider’s stock after selling 9,600 shares during the period.
+Nuveen Asset Management LLC’s holdings in Autohome were worth $5,272,000 as of its most recent SEC filing.

-Several other institutional investors have also recently added to or reduced their stakes in the company.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the stock.
 Comgest Global Investors S.A.S. grew its position in Autohome by 1.9% during the first quarter.
 Comgest Global Investors S.A.S. now owns 6,176,715 shares of the information services provider’s stock valued at $576,102,000 after purchasing an additional 113,156 shares in the last quarter.
 Lazard Asset Management LLC grew its position in Autohome by 1.4% during the first quarter.
 Lazard Asset Management LLC now owns 3,055,285 shares of the information services provider’s stock valued at $284,966,000 after purchasing an additional 41,997 shares in the last quarter.
 Mondrian Investment Partners LTD purchased a new position in Autohome during the first quarter valued at approximately $251,577,000.
 BlackRock Inc. grew its position in Autohome by 3.9% during the first quarter.
 BlackRock Inc. now owns 2,656,372 shares of the information services provider’s stock valued at $247,761,000 after purchasing an additional 100,822 shares in the last quarter.
 Finally, Mawer Investment Management Ltd. grew its position in Autohome by 5,517.3% during the first quarter.
 Mawer Investment Management Ltd. now owns 1,881,787 shares of the information services provider’s stock valued at $175,514,000 after purchasing an additional 1,848,287 shares in the last quarter.
-56.15% of the stock is currently owned by institutional investors and hedge funds.
+56.15% of the stock is currently owned by hedge funds and other institutional investors.

-A number of brokerages recently commented on ATHM.
-TheStreet downgraded shares of Autohome from a “b” rating to a “c+” rating in a research report on Monday, May 24th.
-Morgan Stanley downgraded shares of Autohome from an “overweight” rating to an “equal weight” rating and set a $50.00 target price for the company. in a research report on Wednesday, July 21st.
-Benchmark downgraded shares of Autohome from a “buy” rating to a “hold” rating in a research report on Friday, May 28th.
-HSBC decreased their target price on shares of Autohome from $137.00 to $115.00 and set a “buy” rating for the company in a research report on Friday, May 28th.
-Finally, Macquarie decreased their target price on shares of Autohome from $109.00 to $70.00 and set an “underperform” rating for the company in a research report on Wednesday, May 26th.
+Several research firms have commented on ATHM.
+Zacks Investment Research downgraded shares of Autohome from a “buy” rating to a “hold” rating in a research report on Wednesday, July 21st.
+Citigroup downgraded shares of Autohome from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $112.00 to $52.00 in a research report on Tuesday.
+CLSA downgraded shares of Autohome from an “outperform” rating to an “underperform” rating in a research report on Thursday, May 27th.
+Macquarie decreased their target price on shares of Autohome from $109.00 to $70.00 and set an “underperform” rating for the company in a research report on Wednesday, May 26th.
+Finally, TheStreet downgraded shares of Autohome from a “b” rating to a “c+” rating in a research report on Monday, May 24th.
 Four research analysts have rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company’s stock.
 Autohome currently has a consensus rating of “Hold” and a consensus price target of $77.73.

 Autohome (NYSE:ATHM) last issued its quarterly earnings data on Wednesday, May 26th.
 The information services provider reported $6.06 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.93 by $5.13.
 Autohome had a net margin of 38.64% and a return on equity of 21.13%.
 The business had revenue of $281.10 million during the quarter, compared to analysts’ expectations of $284.94 million.
 During the same period in the previous year, the company earned $0.76 earnings per share.
 Autohome’s revenue for the quarter was up 28.7% on a year-over-year basis.
 As a group, equities research analysts anticipate that Autohome Inc. will post 4.7 EPS for the current fiscal year.